 3. Record Temperatures in the Refrigerated Space

-Another vital data point in your troubleshooting diagnosis is the temperature of the space needing refrigeration.
+Another vital data point in your troubleshooting diagnosis is the temperature of the space needing refrigeration in AC or refrigerator.

 It’s important to understand the nature of the cooling system in use and the target temperatures the compressor should be attaining when recording this number.